When the Economist asks “Why aren’t the poor storming the barricades?” something has gone badly wrong.

 So, let’s make wealth inequality the issue of 2015.
 And let’s actually do something about it.
 It is not enough now to merely talk about it.
 Wealth inequality, whether in the UK, the United States or globally must be tackled via democratic, peaceful and prudent means.
 If not, the pitchforks are coming.

 Zaheer Rayasat is an activist and social commentatorLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.